Benin votes for president after week of violent protests | Politics

 Benin votes for president after week of violent protests

-Voting started in Benin on Sunday in a presidential election as some opposition parties called for a boycott following a week of deadly protests against the incumbent Patrice Talon, who is heavily favoured to win a second term.
+Benin's President Patrice Talon cast his vote on Sunday in a presidential poll boycotted by some opposition parties due to pre-election violence and because they object to Talon seeking a second term.
 Talon, a multi-millionaire cotton magnate who touts strong economic growth under his leadership, is accused by his opponents of undermining Benin's standing as one of West Africa's most stable democracies.

 Protests in several cities this week turned violent.
 Some people were killed in gunfire on Thursday in the central town of Bante when security forces fired warning shots, its mayor told local radio, without saying how many died.
-In the commercial capital Cotonou, several people said they feared violence on election day.
+"I would like everyone to go and vote.
+Benin is writing another page in its history despite the intimidation," Talon said after casting his vote at a primary school in the commercial capital Cotonou.

-"The events of these last days scare me," said Christophe Dossou, a student.
-"I prefer to remain cautious."
-Among the protesters' complaints are Talon's U-turn on a pledge he made as a candidate in 2016 to serve only one term, and changes he pushed through to election laws that he said were aimed at streamlining unwieldy government institutions.
+"There are people who have mobilized fighters to attack the republic.
+Police officers have been attacked with weapons of war.
+It is regrettable," he said.
+Reuters was not immediately able to confirm where or when such violence occurred.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)